jonashackt/vagrant-ansible-on-appveyor/README.md

 VBoxManage.exe: error: Details: code E_FAIL (0x80004005), component ConsoleWrap, interface IConsole
 ```

-We do this with the help of `dism`, the PowerShell comands like `Disable-WindowsOptionalFeature` doesn´t seem to work with Hyper-V on AppVeyor, so we go with:
+We do this with the help of `dism`, the PowerShell commands like `Disable-WindowsOptionalFeature` doesn´t seem to work with Hyper-V on AppVeyor, so we go with:

 ```
 - dism.exe /Online /Disable-Feature:Microsoft-Hyper-V /Quiet